134ARG/xkvm/README.md

 # XKVM

-XKVM is a high-performance, open-source KVM-over-IP solution running on full Linux.
+XKVM is a high-performance, open-source, 100% local KVM-over-IP solution running on a full Linux.
 It provides remote keyboard, video, and mouse control for efficient management of computers, servers, and workstations.

+The project is currently for personal use.

 ## Overview

-XKVM has evolved from an embedded system to a full Linux-based solution, enabling standard system administration practices and better integration with existing infrastructure.
-The system focuses on core KVM functionality with a clean, maintainable codebase.
+XKVM focuses on core KVM functionality with a clean, maintainable codebase.
+It is designed to run on a full Linux distro rather than a buildroot env compared with the base JetKVM.
+The annoying cloud features are removed, and native webui wrapper is provided for working around using VPNs like tailscale with WebRTC.

+**The current implementation is only designed for Radxa Zero 3 with tc358743 HDMI->CSI capture chip.**

-## Key Features
+## Added/Improved Key Features

-- **Low-latency Video** - H.264/H.265 hardware encoding for smooth remote control with selectable codec
+- **Low-latency Video** - H.264/H.265 hardware encoding for smooth remote control with selectable codec ultizing rk3566 hardware encdoing (H.265 only on MacOS client)
+- **Adjustable Streaming bitrate with VBR** - Now the video streaming bitrate is adjustable from 1 Mbps to 20 Mbps
-- **USB Gadget Emulation** - Keyboard, mouse, and mass storage device emulation
+- **USB Gadget Emulation** - Keyboard, mouse, and mass storage device emulation with improved error handling and resetting
-- **Web Interface** - Modern React-based UI for device management
+- **Web Interface and Tauri native encap** - Modern React-based UI for device management, with Linux/MacOS/Windows Tauri native wrapper
-- **Network Monitoring** - Real-time network status and DHCP lease information
+- **Network Monitoring** - Real-time network status and DHCP lease information.
+Network manipuation is removed, now it is read-only
-- **Standard Linux** - Full Linux OS enables standard administration tools

 ## Architecture